Skip to Content

 7. Skeleton Illustrations – “Tableau of Injected Vessel

-Another fabulous piece of skeleton art from the Welcome Trust.
-This one is by Frederik Ruysch the Dutch anatomist.
+Another fabulous piece of skeleton art from the Wellcome Trust.
+This one is by Frederik Ruysch, the Dutch anatomist.
+You’ll also find this image with some of Ruysch’s anatomical prints in this collection of vintage Spooky illustrations.

 Skeleton Art